davecoll3/GotNoBeans/README.md

 * [Bootstrap](https://getbootstrap.com/): Used to enable responsive front-end site development.
 * [Django](https://www.djangoproject.com/): Used to build the project framework.
 * [Font Awesome](https://fontawesome.com/): Used to locate and import icons used throughout the site.
-* [Git](https://en.wikipedia.org/wiki/Git): Used as project development environment and is connected to GitHub.
+* [Git](https://en.wikipedia.org/wiki/Git): Used as a project development environment and is connected to GitHub.
-* [GitHub](https://en.wikipedia.org/wiki/GitHub): Used to hold project repository which is linked to Heroku.
+* [GitHub](https://en.wikipedia.org/wiki/GitHub): Used to hold the project repository which is linked to Heroku.
 * [Google Fonts](https://fonts.google.com/): Used to import the 'Roboto Mono' font used throughout the site.
 * [Heroku](https://en.wikipedia.org/wiki/Heroku): Used to host site and synced with GitHub repository.
 * [jQuery](https://jquery.com/): Used to implement JavaScript code.